Strategic Choice: Quick Switch to Remote Work

 These calls should not replace documented communication through emails or other project management software.
 These would help to clarify doubts or validate activity at all times.

-It is recommended for both employees and the managers to look at the possible concerns regarding the operating hours when to conduct meetings, and how your schedule would be.
+It is recommended for both remote employees and the managers to look at the possible concerns regarding the operating hours when to conduct meetings, and how your schedule would be.
 Address these questions and try to reduce the gaps in communication.
 Asl for feedback from your employees and ensure that the plan is feasible for everyone.

 See whether the proposed plan is valid both for the company as well as the individual.